Liz Carroll

 Liz Carroll (born September 19, 1956) is an American fiddler and composer.
 She is a recipient of the National Endowment for the Arts' National Heritage Fellowship Award.
 Carroll and collaborator Irish guitarist John Doyle were nominated for a Grammy Award in 2010.
 She is considered one of the greatest contemporary Irish fiddlers.

 Early life and education

-Carroll's parents were born in Ireland; her father Kevin was from Brocca, County Offaly, and her mother Eileen was from Ballyhahill, West Limerick.
+Carroll's parents were born in Ireland; her father Kevin was from Brocca, County Offaly, and her mother Eileen was from Ballyhahill, County Limerick.
 Her maternal grandfather played the violin and her father played button accordion.
 Carroll was born September 19, 1956, in Chicago, Illinois and raised on Chicago's south side.
 She took classical music lessons from nuns at Visitation Catholic School.
 On Sunday nights, Carroll and her family visited a south side Irish pub that hosted a live radio show featuring traditional Irish music.
 She earned a degree in social psychology at DePaul University.
 Carroll's influences include Chicago-born Irish fiddler John McGreevy, Irish button accordionist Joe Cooley, Irish fiddler Sean McGuire, 1983 National Heritage Award-winning uilleann piper Joe Shannon, and pianist Eleanor Neary.